ARM-software/CMSIS-DSP/Testing/README.md

     python processTests.py -e

-You can pass a C++ class to specifiy that you want to generate tests only for a specific group or suite.
+You can pass a C++ class to specify that you want to generate tests only for a specific group or suite.

     python processTests.py -e BasicTests